CLAT Data Shows General Category Dominating at 62% Persisting Inequities

 0.97

-These top 4 NLUs are followed by tier 2 universities.
+Tier 2 universities follow the top-4 NLUs mentioned above.
 These include GNLU Gandhinagar, NLIU Bhopal, RMLNLU Lucknow, HNLU Raipur, NLU Odisha, RGNLU Patiala, NLU Kochi and CNLU Patna.

 Looking ahead: 2026 CLAT expected to continue this trend

-The exorbitant amount of the CLAT application fee, with an English-heavy question paper, is seen by the students as prohibitive, discouraging lower-income groups from participating in CLAT.
-The NLU's fee structure has also remained at par with most of the private law schools, making affordability an important factor in choosing law schools.
+The exorbitant CLAT application fee, with an English-heavy question paper, is seen by the students as prohibitive, discouraging lower-income groups from participating in the examination.
+The NLU's fee structure is also at par with most of the private law schools, making affordability an important factor in choosing law schools.

 As there have been no attempts in CLAT 2026 to improve student participation in different categories, the current trend is expected to continue.